 This particular time, I took note of how much it changed over the years.
 Many things were added and many things were removed.
 Even though I still visited often, I never really paid attention to all the differences.
 I guess I was too busy since my life was being transformed right along with the park.

 That bench my daughter is sitting on in the photo above is the same bench that my son’s father and I would sit on.
 It’s the same bench where my hopes and dreams seemed to drain out of my body through each tear I cried as I sat there pregnant, helpless and lost in the months following his death.
 And now, I see my beautiful two-year-old daughter sitting there as the sunshine peacefully washes over her.
 The baby girl I’ve always wanted.
 I hear my tender-hearted and rambunctious 4-year-old son laughing as my amazing husband chases him around the trees.
 Our teens are off in their own worlds and too cool for us now days, but they are also our greatest joys.
-Their wise comments during our deep discussions about life never cease to amaze me.
+Their wisdom-filled comments during our deep discussions about life never cease to amaze me.
 We couldn’t be more proud of them.

 Could I go through another difficult season in life?
 Absolutely.
 Jesus said we would have trials and sorrow in this world.
 But He also said to be courageous and take heart because He has overcome the world.
 See, back then I didn’t have the knowledge of Christ’s redeeming love like I do now.
 I mean sure I’ve always believed in God, but the depths of life, death and everything in between held no true substance to me.
 It wasn’t until I got to know Him personally when everything truly changed.
 I had to get to know Him not for who the general world said He was (or wanted Him to be for that matter), but for who He truly was and currently still is.
-He was never a crutch and surely was never some fairy tale of the sky (in fact, it takes more faith to believe in evolution than it does to believe we were created by something higher that requires no creation itself).
+He surely was never some fairy tale of the sky (in fact, it takes more faith to believe in evolution than it does to believe we were created by something higher that requires no creation itself).

 The bible is rich in powerful wisdom, beautiful analogies and inspiring stories that help us to better understand God’s character and successfully grow in the midst of life’s ups and downs.
 There are so many scriptures that tie into what I shared today, but I will leave you with this one for now.